It never occurred to me to check my passport status. At least, not until 20 hours before our flight took off.

--to drive to a hotel in Atlanta that night (rather than directly to the airport the next morning),
+-to drive with Stone to a hotel in Atlanta that night (rather than directly to the airport the next morning),

--to get new passport photos made at Walgreens on the way—and supper, and gas—
+-to get new passport photos made at Walgreens on the way plus supper, and gas,

 -to be the first in line at the passport office the next morning, and